The Uncomfortable Secret You Really Need to Share with Your Employees

 What happens to your brain when you find out someone’s salary.

 In my case, comparisons and emotions colored my perception of each person’s salary.
-I’m proud of how I responded when I found out my boss made.
+I’m proud of how I responded when I found out what my boss made.
 Instead of resenting his success, I wanted to emulate his success.

 I’m not so proud of how I responded when I found out a fellow supervisor made a lot more than me.
 I still worked hard… but I no longer worked quite that hard.